 Newport & Wildman work with cancer counselling professionals to offer counsellors who have specific training and knowledge about cancer.
 Employees can speak with a counsellor knowing that they won’t have to explain their diagnosis or treatment, which may be a great relief.
 Cancer is a difficult enough experience without having to launch into explanations for the untrained counsellor who innocently enquiries about various aspects of the diagnosis or treatment.
 People can instead focus entirely on themselves, how they are feeling, and what they need.

 Career counselling is suitable for people who are looking for guidance in deciding on a career or job change, or maybe just trying to improve their chances of securing the job they want.
-A Newport & Wildman career counsellor will help your employee identify their strengths and match them with suitable career options.
+A Newport & Wildman career counsellor will help your employee identify their strengths and think about what they want next.

 The perinatal period, lasting from pregnancy to the first 12 months after giving birth can be a period of significant adjustment, for the mother and child and other family members.
 There are major physical changes, emotional changes, and often lifestyle changes associated with this stage of life.
 Sometimes women will also experience miscarriage during pregnancy, and the sense of loss associated with this can be significant.
 To support pregnant women, mothers of newborns, and their partners, during this potentially vulnerable time, Newport & Wildman offers counselling sessions provided by female psychologists specialising in perinatal counselling.